xp44mm/Notebook/F#/Applied Object-Oriented Programming.md

 val it : int * int * DayOfWeek = (4, 7, Saturday)
 ```

-The read-only indexers you’ve seen so far aren’t ideal for every situation.
+The read-only indexers you've seen so far aren't ideal for every situation.
 What if you wanted to provide a read/write indexer to not only access elements but to also update their values?
 To make a read/write indexer, simply add an explicit getter and setter to the Item property.

 Example 8-4 defines a type `WordBuilder` that allows you to access and update letters of a word at a given index.